NYC lawmakers pass bill giving noncitizens right to vote

 Noncitizens still wouldn’t be able to vote for president or members of Congress in federal races, or in the state elections that pick the governor, judges and legislators.

-Still, the city’s move could enflame the national debate over voting rights, particularly among some who wrongly assert that rampant fraud by noncitizens has taken place in federal elections.
+The city’s move could enflame the national debate over voting rights, particularly among some who wrongly assert that rampant fraud by noncitizens has taken place in federal elections.

-Last year, Alabama, Colorado and Florida adopted rules that would preempt any attempts to pass laws like the one being considered in New York City.
+Last year, Alabama, Colorado and Florida adopted rules that would preempt any attempts to pass laws like the one in New York City.
 Arizona and North Dakota already had prohibitions on the books.

+“The bill we’re doing today will have national repercussions,” said the council’s majority leader, Laurie Cumbo, a Democrat who opposed the bill.
+She expressed concern that the measure could diminish the influence of African American voters.

 Legally documented, voting-age noncitizens comprise nearly one in nine of the city’s 7 million voting-age inhabitants.
-Noncitizens would be allowed to cast ballots in elections to pick the mayor, City Council members and other municipal officeholders.

-“The bill we’re doing today will have national repercussions,” said the council’s majority leader, Laurie Cumbo, a Democrat who opposed the bill.
-She expressed concern that the measure could diminish the influence of the African American vote.

 The measure would allow noncitizens who have been lawful permanent residents of the city for at least 30 days, as well as those authorized to work in the U.S., including so-called “Dreamers,” to help select the city’s mayor, city council members, borough presidents, comptroller and public advocate.

 “It is no secret, we are making history today.
-50 years down the line when our children look back at this moment they will see a diverse coalition of advocates who came together to write a new chapter in New York City’s history by giving immigrant New Yorkers the power of the ballot,” Council Member Ydanis Rodriguez said in a statement after Thursday’s vote.
+50 years down the line when our children look back at this moment they will see a diverse coalition of advocates who came together to write a new chapter in New York City’s history by giving immigrant New Yorkers the power of the ballot,” Council Member Ydanis Rodriguez, a main sponsor of the bill, said in a statement after Thursday’s vote.

 The law would direct the Board of Elections to draw up an implementation plan by July, including voter registration rules and provisions that would create separate ballots for municipal races to prevent noncitizens from casting ballots in federal and state contests.
 Noncitizens wouldn’t be allowed to vote until elections in 2023.

-Even if de Blasio were to decide to veto the bill, there was enough support to override a possible veto.
+Even if de Blasio were to decide to veto the bill, there was enough support to override it.
+The measure would become law by default if the mayor decides not to act on it.
+Incoming mayor Eric Adams has said he supports the bill.

 City Councilman Joseph Borelli, the Republican leader, said a legal challenge is likely.
 Opponents say the council lacks the authority on its own to grant voting rights to noncitizens and should have first sought action by state lawmakers.